mlcommons/ck/docs/mlperf/inference/resnet50/README.md

 We need to get imagenet full dataset to make image-classification submissions for MLPerf inference.
 Since this dataset is not publicly available via a URL please follow the instructions given [here](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-dataset-imagenet-val/README-extra.md) to download the dataset and register in CM.

 In the edge category, ResNet50 has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
-The below commands are assuming an edge category system.

 ## Run Commands
 Please follow the below readmes to run the command specific to a given implementation